 Why is it important that my child takes part?

 Pupils are selected randomly.
 This means all 15-year-olds in a selected school have an equal chance of being picked.
 This random selection means the pupils chosen will, therefore, give a fair representation of all Scottish pupils and this is important for an international study such as PISA.
 If an invited pupil does not take part, he or she cannot be replaced by another pupil.
 Therefore, we strongly encourage all invited pupils to attend the PISA assessment session and give the assessment their best effort.

 There is no need for any special preparation or studying.

 On the day, NFER recommends that pupils bring:

 - a book in case they finish early.

 Will PISA affect my child’s school work?

 Taking part in PISA will help develop your child’s skills.
 It will support the work that they are doing towards their exams and give them extra practice answering computer-based questions.
 Taking part in PISA has no effect on your child’s school results.
 NFER will not share any individual answers to questions or named results, with the school.
-Only anonymised summary results will be provided in the school’s overview report.

 Who is carrying out the study?